Lou100/PainLevelGame/README.md

 # Introduction

-PainLevelGame is a game that has an incorporated seekBar tool to test your mood of pain.
+PainLevelGame is a game that has an incorporated seekBar tool to test the user's imaginary mood of pain.

 # Getting Started